eddieschoute/quasci.com/_posts/2018-02-15-thinkqsim-Andrew.md

 One such catalyst that researchers have focused on recently is nitrogenase, the enzyme responsible for nitrogen-fixation in bacteria[^svore].
 While nitrogen is ubiquitous in nature—comprising 78% by volume of the air we breathe and featuring in each of the twenty amino acids that make up our proteins---most of the nitrogen on earth takes the form of inert dinitrogen gas.
 The nitrogenase enzyme can chemically activate nitrogen at standard temperature and pressure, thereby _fixing_ it.

 In industry, an analogous reaction known as the Haber-Bosch process is used to fix nitrogen, specifically in the form of ammonia.
-The ammonia can be then be used to make fertilizer (and nitro-based explosives, which likely helped extend the duration of WWI by a few years.)
+The ammonia can be then be used to make fertilizer (or nitro-based explosives—a fact which likely helped extend the duration of WWI by a few years).
 The reaction consumes one nitrogen molecule and three hydrogen molecules to form two ammonia molecules:
 \begin{align}
 \text{N}_2 + 3 \text{H}_2 \rightarrow 2 \text{NH}_3 \quad (\Delta H^\circ = -45.8 \text{ kJ/mol})
 \end{align}